 Humana ranked highest overall with a score of 4.6/5 stars.
 This company was especially impressive in Plan Variety and PPO Limitations, ranking in 1st place for both.
 Humana also has a strong through not perfect score of 7/10 points in PPO costs, offering competitive premiums and coverage options.
 Humana ranked lower in other core metrics, and its lowest score was 2/10 on Insurance Alternatives due to limited options.

-Ranking in 5th place, Humana’s score was 4.2/10.
-Of the companies we reviewed, Humana had the best 2019 J.D.
-Power’s Dental Insurance Customer Satisfaction score with 780/1,000 (the highest company in that survey scored 810).
-Humana ranks at 52 on the Fortune 500 list and has 3.7/5 stars on Google reviews.
-Humana struggled the most with its AM Best score of A-, ranking the lowest on that submetric along with Surebridge and IAIC.
-Its company history, although dating back to 1961, is also shorter than many competitors whose histories date back into the 1700 or 1800s.
+Ranking in 5th place, Humana’s score was 3.34/10.
+Of the companies we reviewed, Humana had the best J.D.
+Power’s Dental Insurance Customer Satisfaction score with 793/1,000 (the highest company in that survey scored 810).
+Humana ranks at 41 on the Fortune 500 list and has 3.7/5 stars on Google reviews.
+Humana struggled the most with its AM Best score of A-, ranking the lowest on that submetric along with Surebridge.
+Its company history, although dating back to 1961, is also shorter than many competitors whose histories date back to the 1700 or 1800s.

 Humana ranked 1st with 10/10 points thanks to its great waiting period policies.
-Humana’s Bright Plus PPO has just a 3-month waiting period for basic services, and its Loyalty Plus PPO has no waiting periods at all.
-Its “Complete” PPO has more typical waiting periods of 6 months and 12 months for basic and major services, respectively.
-Those interested in this plan may qualify for a waiting period waiver if they can prove they were previously insured for a year or more.
-Humana’s highest yearly maximum for the first year of coverage was $1,250, compared to MetLife’s at $2,000.
-Its highest yearly maximum reachable in a loyalty plan was tied with Guardian at $1,500.
-For comparison, Surebridge’s loyalty maximum was $2,000, Renaissance’s $3,000, and all other companies lacked plans with increasing maximums.
+Humana’s Bright Plus PPO has no waiting period for basic services, and its Loyalty Plus PPO has no waiting periods even for major dental work.
+Humana’s highest yearly maximum for the first year of coverage was $1,500.
+Its highest yearly maximum reachable in a loyalty plan was $1,000.
+For comparison, Surebridge’s loyalty maximum was $2,000, Renaissance’s $1,000, and all other companies lacked plans with increasing maximums.

-Humana scored 7/10 points, ranking in 3rd place.
-It has premiums starting at $16 per month, just $1 more than the lowest premium of $15 from Surebridge.
-Humana’s coinsurance levels were typical on most plans, with customers paying 0% for preventative, 20% for basic services, and 50% for major services on its highest coverage plans.
+Humana scored 5/10 points, ranking in 4th place.
+It has premiums starting at $19 per month, just $2 more than the lowest premium of $17 from MetLife.
+Humana’s coinsurance levels were typical on most plans, with customers paying 0% for preventive services, 30% for basic services, and 50% for major services on its highest coverage plans.
 Most of its deductibles are $50 per person each year, but its loyalty plan has an unusual lifetime $150 deductible instead.
 Keeping that plan for three or more years makes the high deductible more palatable.

-Humana scored 2/10 points in this category, ranking in 5th place ahead of three companies that scored 0/10.
-Humana’s Dental Discount Plus plan offers discounts averaging from 20%-40% with a network of over 160,000 dental locations.
+Humana scored 10/10 points in this category, ranking in 1st place ahead of all of its competitors.
+Humana’s Dental Discount Plus plan offers discounts averaging from 20%-40% with a network of over 335,000 dental locations.
 The plan includes discounts on some non-dental services, too.
 Unfortunately, the plan’s pricing is listed in a confusing way.
-Online, monthly payments appear to be $6.99, but the company also charges a monthly $1 “administrative fee,” making its true annual cost about $96 (tied with Cigna and Renaissance).
-Moreover, a one-time fee of $15 brings first-year costs to $111.
-Those interested in Humana’s discount plan should note that payments can only be made monthly and that it is currently not offered in Washington, Hawaii, and Nevada.
+Online, it seems the lowest annual cost for Humana’s dental coverage alternatives comes to $216 per year.
+Those interested in Humana’s discount plan should note that payments can only be made monthly and that it is currently not offered in 7 states.